pablodecm/phd_thesis/src/103_chapter_3.md

 where the true values of the parameter are assumed to be fixed but unknown;
-or from a Bayesian perspective, where probabilistic statements representing the degree of belief on the values for the parameters are updated based on the set of observation.
+or from a Bayesian perspective, where probabilistic statements representing the degree of belief on the values for the parameters are updated based on the set of observations.
 A classical inference approach is predominantly adopted in this document, where the definition of probability is based on the relative frequency of the outcome when many trials are carried out.
 Classical interval estimation, often referred to as *confidence interval* estimation is strongly related with hypothesis testing, as reviewed in [Section @sec:hypo_test].
-The $100(1-\alpha)\%$ confidence interval (CI) for a one-dimensional parameter $\theta$ can defined as the interval
+The $100(1-\alpha)\%$ confidence interval (CI) for a one-dimensional parameter $\theta$ can be defined as the interval
 $[\hat{\theta}^{-},\hat{\theta}^{+}]$:, such that:

 $$